Word Gems

 Restatement:

 Restatement: “Swooning for what?”
 The swooning heart is very common in boy-meets-girl events.
 Nothing new with this.
 What’s different here is that the swooning is not precipitated by a pretty face.
 This doesn’t mean she’s not pretty, or that good looks aren’t important, but the swooning in Twin relationships is likely not based upon traditional allures of external beauty.
 This statement will make no sense to John and Mary.
 Why else would you swoon if you’re not taken by bodily attraction?
 The answer here is that Twins perceive an entirely different source for swooning.
-Yes, she may be gorgeous, “pretty enough for all normal purposes,” as Emily’s mother said in Our Town.
+Yes, she may be “pretty enough for all normal purposes,” as Emily’s mother said in Our Town.
 But there’s something else prompting the swooning for Twins.
 It’s the soul energies unleashed by the beloved.
-These result in overwhelming feelings, erotic feelings, of “rest to the soul.”
+These result in overwhelming feelings of “rest to the soul.”
 They’re far more potent than what John and Mary know.
 And they’re permanent.

 |